wp-plugins/google-adsense-for-responsive-design-gard/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-GARD (Google AdSense for Responsive Design) allows you to easily place Google AdSense in your website's content via the use of the shortcode [GARD].
+GARD (Google AdSense for Responsive Design) allows you to easily place Google AdSense in your website's content via the use of a shortcode.

 == Description ==